Menu

 Log in

-Nominees must be full-time students in Ohio, masters or doctoral candidates, and in the field of career counseling, student affairs, college/student personnel, or a related field.
+Nominees must be a full-time graduate student in Ohio, and in the field of career counseling, student affairs, college/student personnel or a related discipline.

-Candidates should show competency in 3-4 of the areas below:
+Nominees should demonstrate competency in at least 3 of the areas below:

 1. Academic Excellence: The nominee must have maintained a strong academic record throughout their graduate studies, demonstrating a commitment to scholarly achievement and intellectual growth.